-After an application for a well permit has been granted, if drilled, the well must meet the spacing requirements specified in Rule 6 and be drilled within 50 feet of the location specified in the permit, and not elsewhere.
+After an application for a well permit has been granted, the well, if drilled, must meet the spacing requirements specified in Section 6 and be drilled within fifty (50) feet of the location specified in the permit, and not elsewhere.
 If the well should be commenced or drilled at a different location, the drilling or operation of such well may be enjoined by the Board pursuant to Chapter 36, Texas Water Code.
 As described in the Texas Water Well Drillers' Rules, all well drillers and persons having a well drilled, deepened, or otherwise altered shall adhere to the provisions of this Rule and Rule 11.2 prescribing the location of wells and proper completion of the wells under Rule 11.3.